 Coolum is great beach to head to if you’ve got kids tagging along.
 The wide, flat beach is brilliant for running and splashing, and the park behind the beach will keep them occupied for ages.
 Coolum Surfing School takes advantage of this epic location and offers packages that include a professional photography session, or you can choose to wind up your surf lessons with a beachside barbecue.
 But first you get a couple of hours of support and advice from the expert instructors, who are all accredited surf coaches with blue cards and advanced first aid skills.
 Even if you’re totally new to the surf, they’ll tell you what to look out for with rips and sandbanks, help you “read” the waves and teach you the basics of surf etiquette, so you don’t find yourself face to face with a not-so-impressed local you’ve just dropped in on.

-Smack bang in the middle of the Sunshine Coast, Maroochydore, Alex and Mooloolaba beaches are easy to get to, and have plenty of wide open stretches, as well as a few protected pockets to build up your confidence.
+Smack bang in the middle of the Sunshine Coast, Maroochydore, Alex and Mooloolaba beaches are easy to get to and have plenty of wide open stretches, as well as a few protected pockets to build up your confidence.
 And you’re guaranteed to find a great coffee after you get out of the water… The accredited coaches at Maroochy Surf School are real surfers with a serious love for the beach.
-You can learn with your mates (or make some new ones!) in the group classes, book a private lesson or even arrange a corporate surf retreat (note to self: discuss the need for a corporate surfing retreat with The Urban List…).
-If you want a record of your progress (and proof that you actually stood up) local photographer, Nico Beighton offers some great professional photography packages for participants.
+You can learn with your mates (or make some new ones!) in the group classes, book a private lesson or even arrange a corporate surf retreat.

 If you’ve got a bit of experience and want to learn from the experts, former international pro surfer Robbie Sherwell and his team at XL Surfing Academy offer heaps of different classes, tailored to your skill level.
-There’s one-on-one private lessons, sessions on paddling technique and core strength, and even a surf and yoga combo class.
-And to put on your wishlist once you’re a real expert (shouldn’t take long, should it?), they offer advanced lessons in aerial, turns and competition moves.
+There’s one-on-one private lessons, sessions on paddling technique and core strength, and to put on your wishlist once you’re a real expert (shouldn’t take long, should it?), they offer advanced lessons in aerial, turns and competition moves.

-The southern end of the Coast has heaps of well-known surf spots, and, like Noosa, there’s some good, protected nooks for beginners.
-And while you might not face quite as many tourists, you might cop a bit more agro from the locals who aren’t keen on sharing “their” beach.
-So try and remember the rules of surf etiquette… Or even better, learn the ropes with the locals from Caloundra Surf School.
-They pick the best of local breaks—Happy Valley, Dicky Beach, or Currimundi, based on tides and wind, to get you catching actual waves in no time.
+The southern end of the Coast has heaps of well-known surf spots, and, like Noosa, there are some good, protected nooks for beginners.
+But while you might not face quite as many tourists, you might cop a bit more agro from the locals who aren’t keen on sharing “their” beach.
+So try and remember the rules of surf etiquette… Or even better, learn the ropes with the locals from Caloundra Surf School or the OGs at North Caloundra Surf School.
+Both companies pick the best of local breaks—Happy Valley, Dicky Beach, or Currimundi, based on tides and wind, to get you catching actual waves in no time.
 The coaches are patient with beginners and they’ll talk you through your beach safety, if you’re feeling a bit stressed.

 One For The Groms